 The Local Tap House

-If you haven’t been to The Local Tap House yet, I bet anything you’ve driven past it 50 times.
-So either go back and remember why you loved it or get your tush over there quick smart.
+If you haven’t been to The Local Tap House yet, we bet anything you’ve driven past it 50 times.
+So either go back and remember why you loved it, or get yourself up there quick smart.
 The rooftop area is small but mighty, and as the name would suggest, the beer selection is top-notch.
-When it’s a little chilly, you can warm up with a Sunday roast on the roof, or keep it chill with a bottle of sparkling or a paddle of beers when the sun is out.
+When it’s a little cool, you can warm up with a Sunday roast on the roof, or keep it chill with a bottle of sparkling or a paddle of beers when the sun is out.

 Keg & Brew

 This heritage-listed hotel now features four levels spanning a ground floor, restaurant, function room floor and—the pièce de résistance—an open plan rooftop bar.
-The open-air rooftop offers sweeping views of the city and she’s complete with a bar, pizza oven and one of Australia’s largest TV screens so you can round up the crew and watch all the big games.
+The open-air rooftop offers sweeping views of the city and is complete with a bar, pizza oven, and one of Australia’s largest TV screens so you can round up the crew and watch all the big games.

 Sweethearts Rooftop is still killing it in every way.
-A literal world above the bustle of the area, this chilled out joint has delicious cocktails, craft beers, and a tempting Mexican menu so you don’t need to leave in order to fill up your stomach.
-When you do, however, be sure to tuck into the torta, it’s a real slice (or slab) of Mexico City.
+A world above the bustle of the inner city Potts Point, this chilled out joint has delicious cocktails, craft beers, and a tempting Mexican menu.
+Be sure to tuck into the torta, it’s a real slice (or slab) of Mexico City.